-The Company enters into contracts and purchase commitments in the normal course of business with contract service providers to assist in the performance of research and development, manufacturing, and corporate activities.
-Subject to required notice periods and obligations, the Company can elect to discontinue work under these agreements at any time.
-There were no new material commitments entered into during the nine months ended September 30, 2022.
+We enter into contracts in the normal course of business with contract service providers to assist in the performance of research and development and manufacturing activities.
+Subject to required notice periods and obligations under binding purchase orders, we can elect to discontinue the work under these agreements at any time.
+As of March 31, 2023, we have non-cancelable commitments for product manufacturing costs of approximately \$5.5 million for the year ending 2023.